bedag/helm-charts/CONTRIBUTING.md

 With these steps you can make a contribution:

   1. Fork this repository, develop and test your changes on that fork.
-  2. All commits have a meaningful description and are signed off as described above.
+  2. All commits have a meaningful description and are signed off as described above and also verified.
   3. Submit a pull request from your fork to this project.

 ## Code reviews